vfmd/vfmd.github.io/differences.md

 That apart, another point of concern is that sometimes, document authors would like to have text within HTML blocks processed as Markdown (and not as verbatim HTML).
-John Gruber [proposed][markdown=1 proposal] that document authors add `markdown="1"` to the attributes of the block-level HTML element within which Markdown is to be processed, like this:
+John Gruber [proposed][markdown=1 proposal] that document authors add `markdown="1"` to the attributes of a `div` tag within which Markdown is to be processed, like this:

     <div class="content" markdown="1">
     Markdown is processed *here*